The Ultrasound Informed Consent Act (H.R. 634)

 That’s why the Ultrasound Informed Consent Act requires that the abortionist not only perform an ultrasound, but display the image so that the mother may view it.

-In states like Texas, Louisiana, and Wisconsin where laws requiring the ultrasound to be displayed for the mother to view have passed, pregnancy centers have reported a significant drop in abortion rates.
+In states like Texas, Louisiana, Wisconsin, and Kentucky where laws requiring the ultrasound to be displayed for the mother to view have passed, pregnancy centers have reported a significant drop in abortion rates.

 That’s why the National Pro-Life Alliance is mobilizing pro-lifers to support tough ultrasound legislation at both the state and federal level.